smastrom/react-email-autocomplete/README.md

 ### 2. Refine Mode

 Acts like **Basic Mode** until users type `@` .
-Then as they start typing the domain, it refines the suggestions according to an extended list of domains (like an autocomplete).
+Then as they start typing the domain, it refines the suggestions according to an extended list of domains (autocomplete).

 ![react-bella-email](https://i.ibb.co/6tBV0QL/Schermata-2022-09-18-alle-15-18-14.png)